benjohnsto/ronaldsons_cemetery/README.md

 William Swift / Born in Milton, Mass.
 1788 / Died at Phila.
 June 8, 1865 / An honest and upright man / Erected by his friends / at U.S. Mint

-In / Memory of / Ann / Wife of John Murphy / Who departed this life / July 9th 1829 / Aged 40 years Also of her sister / Elizabeth / Wife of Moses Murphy / who departed this life / November 17 1835 / Aged 35 years Also of / Eliza Ann / daughter of John and Ann
-Murphy / Born Sept 4th 1825 / Died Aug 6th 1849 / aged 23 years 11 months and 6 days
+In / Memory of / Ann / Wife of John Murphy / Who departed this life / July 9th 1829 / Aged 40 years Also of her sister / Elizabeth / Wife of Moses Murphy / who departed this life / November 17 1835 / Aged 35 years Also of / Eliza Ann / daughter of John and Ann Murphy / Born Sept 4th 1825 / Died Aug 6th 1849 / aged 23 years 11 months and 6 days

 John Kirkpatrick / Died May 11th 1881 / Aged 85 years James Kirkpatrick / Died July 15th 1899 / aged 76 years
-C. M .
-Z. [Zollikoffer] / Born Nov.
+C. M. Z. [Zollikoffer] / Born Nov.
 29 / ...
 Died Dec.
 1 1848

 My Children / Mary L .
 Kelter / Died September 18th 1857 / in the 24th year of her age Also / Alfred Kelter / Died July 14th 1859 / in the 20th year of his age Also / Martha / aged 4 months and / Washington / aged 9 months